 This includes the Name, Legal address, and Employer Identification Number (EIN).
 You will also need to have the total payments made to all employees and figure your employer-share of FUTA taxes.
 It is also crucial that you have information regarding your FUTA liability deposits.

-6. When is the deadline for the 940 tax Form?
+6. When is the deadline to file 940 tax Form?

-The deadline to file Form 940 with the IRS for the 2021 tax year is January 31, 2022.
-This date falls on a Monday this year.
-If the FUTA taxes are deposited, then it can be filed by February 10, 2022.
+The deadline to file Form 940 with the IRS for the 2023 tax year is January 31, 2024.
+If the due date falls on the weekend or a federal holiday then the following day is the deadline.
+If the FUTA taxes are deposited, then it can be filed by February 10, 2024.

 7. Are there any penalties associated with IRS Form 940?

-If your business fails to file an accurate 940 tax form with the IRS by January 31, 2022, the IRS will assess penalties.
+If your business fails to file 940 Form with the IRS by January 31, 2024, the IRS will assess penalties.